chococlat/DesktopMemo/README.md

 - Reopen the app

 ## Funding
-I am doing this in my freetime, if you want to support me and see more updates you can buy me a coffe -> https://ko-fi.com/chococlat
+If you want to support me you can buy me a coffe -> https://ko-fi.com/chococlat .
 Any help is greatly appreciated.